Australia’s role in vaccinating the world against COVID-19

 are fully vaccinated globally.

-The remaining 23 low income countries have such low rates of vaccination that achieving a 70% coverage target is projected to be beyond 2030.
+Democratic Republic of the Congo is projected to hit that target in 2080.
 This rate of vaccination continuing unaddressed creates risks of new variants, undermines health security, will continue to have global economic consequences and risks political instability.

 Extreme poverty: For the first time in decades human development has gone backwards - a direct result of COVID-19.
 The World Bank estimates 150 million more people will end up in extreme poverty as a result of the pandemic.